What is a Smart Building?

-This is a balance that will be key to business going forward.
+This is a balance that will be key to businesses going forward.
 The age of the smart building is here.

 What is a smart building?